Project TORCH: Intro

 Although factually accurate, this chart is misleading.
 The use of cumulative figures gives the impression that Lendy kept a positive growth all the way to its bitter end.
 If they had shown monthly figures, you would see that their loan volume declined sharply throughout 2018 and 2019, which is why they ran out of cash.
 Compare to the correct way of presenting growth data, demonstrated by EstateGuru:

-A different example is the calculation of default ratios.
-Including recently-issued loans in the calculation is misleading, as those loans have not yet had a chance to default.
+Yet another example of misleading statistics is the calculation of late and default loan ratio.
+When recently-issued loans are included in the calculation it skews the statistics, because those loans have not yet had a chance to run late or default.
 Here, historic data needs to be provided to give the whole picture.
 Get my drift?

 I invite other investors to participate in the conversation, suggest improvements, double-check my work and let me know if I missed something or got anything wrong.
 And of course, share these posts and echo your concerns to the platforms.
 If we act together, we can have a greater impact on the industry.